 All these elements form the aesthetics of interactions and have a direct impact on a positive user experience.
 Let’s check some practical examples below.

 Website museum concept playing with typographic elements as one of the essential tools to build both solid visual hierarchy and aesthetic appeal

-Crypto blog design uses the limited color palette to make it look serious but not dull as well as echoes the traditional layout of the broadsheet to set strong aesthetics of printed media migrating to the digital world.
+Crypto blog design uses a limited color palette to make it look serious but not dull, as well as echoes the traditional layout of the broadsheet to set strong aesthetics of printed media migrating to the digital world.

 Landing page design for financial service Uni features captivating 3D animation used as a hero image to set the instant connection with the nature of the offered service.